gudmar/BrickGameI/planning/ForTomorrow.md

 * Snake
   - SOMETIMES no food left !!!!
-Rare but important
+Rare but important food HAS to be placed BEFORE board is refreshed but TailHandler: early return in handleTail and places food where is this food placed?
+  - Increased probability of problem reproduction with MOCKING getRandom!!!
+  - When randomlyPlaceFood is launched, (and due to this isFoodLocationAllowed is launched) old snake cords are still taken into account

 * Maze:
   - When game won, and enter pressed on pawn on, old pawn does not diappear